 Thursday July 26 Akhaltsikhe -Saphara monastery, arrival in Turkey, overnight stay in Kars

 Early departure!
 Check out at 8.00.
 Today we will cover about 165 km. to our final destination in Turkey, the city of Kars.
 But before we start this journey we will visit Saphara Monastery where monks still reside, located about 15 kilometres from Akhaltsikhe.
 It is not meant as a touristic site, so we have to respect their privacy and admire its beautiful frescos in silence.
 The Turkish border is not far from Akhaltsikhe and we will pass the border at Türközü where we will be picked up by a Turkish bus and will meet with our new guides.
 Our 1st visit in Turkey will lead to scenic Lake Çıldır located at a height of 2000 meters.
 It will be an excellent choice to have a nice fish lunch in one of the local restaurants (not included).
 After lunch we will proceed our travel to today’s final destination, the city of Kars.
-Dinner (incl.) will be at our hotels in Kars.
+Dinner (incl.) will be at our hotel, the Kars Sim-er Hotel.

 Friday July 27 – from Kars to Hopa, visit to the ruins of Ani

 Check out.
 After breakfast we will travel to the ruins of Ani, capital of Armenia in the 10th century, and nicknamed City of 1001 Churches.
 Our guides will be present to give us information visiting these extensive ruins.
 There will be time to eat a packed lunch before we proceed to Hopa, where we will where we will stay two nights Hopa Sarp Hotel and have dinner as well.